mahfuzur-rahman04/Gemini-Ai-voice-assistant/README.md

 Weather Info: Fetches weather data using the OpenWeatherMap API.

 # Table of Contents:
-Prerequisites
+1. Prerequisites
-Installation
+2. Installation
-API Key Setup
+3. API Key Setup
-Creating Audio Files
+4. Creating Audio Files
-Running the Code
+5. Running the Code
-Troubleshooting
+6. Troubleshooting

 # Prerequisites:
 Before you can run this project, ensure the following prerequisites are installed on your system:

+'''bash
     Python 3.x
     pip (Python's package installer)
+'''

 # Installation
 # Windows: